calmm-js/karet.util/README.md

 Note that `U.fromPromise` is not the same as Kefir's [`fromPromise`](https://kefirjs.github.io/kefir/#from-promise).

+See the live [GitHub search](https://codesandbox.io/s/wk51qz3kjl) CodeSandbox for an example.

 ##### <a id="U-sink"></a> [≡](#contents) [`U.sink(observable)`](#U-sink)

 `U.sink` creates a property that simply immediately produces `undefined` and